Chinese Paper and Art — Paper Cutting, Oil Paper Umbrella, Kite, and Other Delicate Art Forms

 Origin and History of Ancient Chinese Umbrella

-The earliest Chinese umbrellas were believed Gai or Deng, to protect nobles from rain, snow, and sun, and as shields from attacks.
+The earliest Chinese umbrellas were believed to be Gai or Deng, to protect nobles from rain, snow, and sun, and as shields from attacks.

-The sizes, colors, and shapes of these umbrellas also followed strict hierarchies, which made them clear representations of one's social status.
+The sizes, colors, and shapes of these umbrellas also followed strict hierarchies, which made them explicit representations of one's social status.

-The Umbrella for civilians to shield from rain, in folklores, was invented by the great architect and carpenter Lu Ban (507 BC — 444 BC) and his wife Lady Yun, who made a movable and foldable pavilion using bamboo stripes and animal fur.
+In folklores, the Umbrella for civilians to shield themselves from the rain was invented by the great architect and carpenter Lu Ban (507 BC — 444 BC) and his wife Lady Yun, who made a movable and foldable pavilion using bamboo stripes and animal fur.

-Gradually, nobles used well-decorated silk to make umbrellas, while ordinary people used straw or bamboo, or animal fur.
+Gradually, nobles used well-decorated silk to make umbrellas, while ordinary people used straw, bamboo, or animal fur.